fu4303/portfolio-amychurchwell/_posts/personal/2020-09-09-backpacking.md

 Much of the trail follows **Ingalls Creek**, which is very convenient for retrieving water and provides a pleasant breeze.
 There are also leftover campsites scattered along the way, which takes a lot of the guesswork out of finding a suitable place to camp.
 There was a burn ban in place because in late summer everything is so dry, which was fine because we had the stove kit and a fuel can (no need to make a fire pit).
 There were several fallen trees across the trail.
 I saw many dead trees rattling in the wind in parts, so it's only natural they would regularly break apart and fall down the sloped landscape.
 A lot of trees had scorch marks.

 Overall, it was a beautiful hike.
 Physically challenging but it felt good to be outside and active after spending so much time indoors due to the international pandemic of [Coronavirus](https://www.cdc.gov/coronavirus/2019-ncov/).
-It was very easily to socially distance, only running into two groups of 2-3 hikers.
+It was very easy to socially distance, only running into two groups of 2-3 hikers.

 On my previous hikes, my right knee would usually start acting up around mile 6 but after getting trekking poles per my doctor's advice I can now easily hike twice the distance before my knee starts aching.
 Taking ibuprofen (and the occasional CBD gummy 😉) helped.